Wakefield High School (Raleigh, North Carolina): Clubs and organizations

 The school's student newspaper, The Howler, includes open student forums, opinion articles, students' life articles, and a "Fri-Yay" blog among other media.
 The mission of The Howler is to provide unbiased and accurate news coverage to the students and faculty at Wakefield and to the surrounding community.
 The Howler won the North Carolina Scholastic Media Association's award for excellence in journalism in 2016, 2019, 2021, and 2022.

 Wakefield Theatre Company

-The school's theater program was founded at the same time as the school in 2000.
-The program was established to teach students about the performing arts and to provide multiple opportunities for students to view each other's dramatic work.
-On average, Wakefield Theatre Company holds somewhere between four and eight plays a year.
-The program also organizes the school's Drama Club meetings.
+Wakefield Theatre Company is school's theater program, which teaches students the performing arts by putting on plays and hosting drama club and International Thespian Society events for the school.
+In addition to plays, some events previously organized include a murder mystery dinner, a haunted house, and a week-long drama camp in the summer.
+The program has often worked with the middle and elementary schools on productions, and performs between 4–8 plays each school year on average.

+Wakefield Theatre Company was founded around the same time the school was opened, staging its first performance in 2000.
+Since its inception it was headed by Paul Orsett, head of the school's theater arts department, until his retirement in June 2024.
+After his retirement, the middle school's theater teacher Catherine Delaney took over, and as of the 2025–2026 school year remains as head of the department.